Testing the Canon Sure Shot AF-7 @ Airport Square, Chongqing [Kodak ColorPlus 200]

 Don’t get me wrong.
 Chongqing is a great place to visit if you ever have chance.
 Just go to the main bit though and forget Airport Square.

-That said, it was a nice little place to play around with my charity shop camera – the Canon Sure Shot AF-7, loaded with a roll of this great value Kodak film – for the first time.
+That said, it was a nice little place to play around with my charity shop camera – the Canon Sure Shot AF-7, loaded with a roll of this value Kodak film – for the first time.

 It was actually my first time shooting street photography on any kind of film.
 Read on to see how it went down.